kungpfui/engkit-chipbead/README.md

 ===============
 a ferrite chip bead selector written in the Python programming language.

-Ferrite beads are electronic components normally used for "noise" supression.
+Ferrite beads are electronic components normally used for "noise" suppression.
 They work like inductors but there ferrite material is designed to be lossy already at low frequencies.
 Some year ago, [INcompliance Magazine] has published an article about this topic.

 The Problem
 -----------
 Sometimes I have to select ferrite beads for my electronic designs.
-Finding the right bead is a horrible task because the there are up to ten beads with equal impedance at the same frequency, size and supplied by the same manufacturer.
-Mostly each device has it's own datasheet and comparing, also against other manufacturers, becomes a nightmare.
+Finding the right bead is a horrible task because there are up to ten beads with equal impedance at the same frequency, size and supplied by the same manufacturer.
+Mostly each device has its own datasheet and comparing, also against other manufacturers, becomes a nightmare.

 Ok, luckily some vendors publish their scattering parameters as touchstone files and even better you can get all files of a bead series as a single zip file.
 So there is not a lot of work to do to get the data.
 Why no using this collection and let the computer do a rough selection for you?

 The Solution
 ------------